HunterMcGushion/docstr_coverage/README.md

 - _--skip-file-doc, -f_ - Ignore module docstrings (at the top of files)
 - _--skip-private, -P_ - Ignore private functions (starting with a single underscore)
 - _--skip-class-def, -c_ - Ignore docstrings of class definitions
-- _--accept-empty, -a_ - exit code 0 if paths do not point to any .py file (default: exit code 1)
+- _--accept-empty, -a_ - Exit with code 0 if no Python files are found (default: exit code 1)
 - _--exclude=\<regex\>, -e \<regex\>_ - Filepath pattern to exclude from analysis
   - To exclude the contents of a virtual environment `env` and your `tests` directory, run:
   ```docstr-coverage some_project/ -e ".*/(env|tests)"```